kumaya/python-programs/README.md

 # Python Programs
-The repository contains number of programs written in python attributing to the general day to day learning of the minuscules
+The repository contains number of programs written in python attributing to the general day to day learning of the minuscules.